thorchain/docs/thorchain-finance/continuous-liquidity-pools.md

 ## Calculating Pool Ownership

-When a liquidity provider commmit capital, the ownership % of the pool is calculated:
+When a liquidity provider commit capital, the ownership % of the pool is calculated:

 $$
 \text{slipAdjustment} = 1 -  \mid\frac {R a - r A}{( r + R)*(a + A)}\mid